-Students seeking the Bachelor's degree in the School of Science and Engineering must complete 180 credits, including the University core requirements shown on page 18 of this bulletin.
-The history and social science core requirements have been modified for several of the more technical degrees, as described in the individual departmental sections of this bulletin.
+Students seeking the Bachelor's degree in the School of Science and Engineering must complete 180 credits, with the exception of the three engineering degrees which require 184 credits and the radiation therapy technology degree which requires 182 credits, including the University core requirements shown on page 18 of this bulletin.
+The history and social science core requirements have been modified for several of the degree programs, as described in the individual departmental sections of this bulletin.
 Students also must complete the specific departmental requirements for their particular degree.